 All students will be required to have completed an HNC, SVQ3, SVQ4 or equivalent professional qualifications in Children's Care, Learning and Development or Playwork.
 Students will be expected to undertake placement based assignments and must currently be working in a pre-5 setting or similar working environment and have a minimum of 4 years experience in a childhood practice setting.

-For a full list of alternative qualifications please see: Entry requirements.
+For a full list of alternative qualifications please see: About entry requirements.

 For applicants whose first language is not English, the University sets a minimum English Language proficiency level.